Fight to Win (film)

 Fight to Win (also known as Eyes of the Dragon and Dangerous Passages) is a 1987 martial arts comedy film directed by Leo Fong and starring Cynthia Rothrock, George Chung, Richard Norton and Chuck Jeffreys.
 In the film, martial artist Ryan Kim has an upcoming fight and gets training from a martial arts master, Sensei Lauren.

 Plot

-Fight to Win is a martial arts comedy.
-A man has an important match coming up soon and has to train for it.
-He has just a month to get ready.
-A female karate master helps him train and prepare for it.
-After the match where he defeats the man, she has the crime syndicate that the defeated man belongs to.
-Ryan Kim is played by George Chung and Sensei Lauren is played by Cynthia Rothrock.
+In a martial arts tournament the statues of three Chinese gods are given to the three winners, Armstrong, Kim and Sakiyama.

+20 years later, Sakiyama is the sensei of Kim's son Ryan and Armstrong wants to get his hands on their two statues.
+Sakiyama falls ill, so he can not train Ryan any more, so Ryan loses the match for his statue against Armstrong's fighter.
+They arrange a final fight in two months, where the winner will get all statues.

+Sakiyama's former pupil Lauren arrives to train Ryan from then on, but he is biased because Lauren is a woman.
+She defeats him, he gives in and ultimately wins against Armstrong's fighter.
+But then Armstrong's men show up, armed with guns, and he keeps all the statues.

+Sakiyama's fighters then have to fight Armstrong's crime syndicate at their mansion to get the statues they won.

 Background

 The film was shot on location in Northern California.

-Some references to the film refer to the story as being about a renowned statue becomes the object of desire for two martial arts masters.